About the pre-med course

 Effortless application process: We provide assistance with your application process and entrance exam arrangement at over 40 medical universities across Europe

-The Berlin Medical Academy english pre-medical course runs for 21 or 24 (including holidays) weeks.
+The Berlin Medical Academy english pre-medical course runs for either 21 or 24 (including holidays) weeks.
 Classes are held 3 – 4 days a week, 4 – 5 hours per day.
-In addition, there are over 1,000 hours of self-study, over 10,000 homework questions, and over 40 simulation exercises.
+In addition, there are up to 1,000 hours of self-study, up to 10,000 homework questions, and up to 40 mock exams.
 Students also have the option to take a more condensed intensive course with a duration of 12 weeks.

 To better prepare you for your medical university schedule, self-study times are designed to deepen the knowledge obtained during lectures as well as preparing you for upcoming medical exams.
 Our teachers are available to coach you outside of the classroom.

-The full length pre-medical course consists of five subjects in addition to labs:
+The full length pre-medical course consists of six subjects in addition to labs:

 - Chemistry – organic chemistry, inorganic chemistry, introduction to biochemistry